Aston Township, Pennsylvania: Early Settlement

+Historical maps from the late 17th through mid-18th centuries sometimes depict Aston under the spelling "Ashton."

+Revolutionary and Colonial Era

-In colonial times, Concord Road was the main road between Chadds Ford on Brandywine Creek and Chester.
+In colonial times, Concord Road was the main road between Chadds Ford on the Brandywine Creek and the port city of Chester.
 The Seven Stars Inn, located at Concord Road's "Five Points" intersection, served as overnight quarters for British General Cornwallis on September 13, 1777, two days after the Battle of the Brandywine, as British forces slowly pursued George Washington's army.

 The following day, three Hessian soldiers were convicted of plundering a local house.
 Two, selected by lot, were hanged by the third soldier, and the two corpses were left hanging.
 David Glasgow Farragut frequented the tavern as a young student in 1817.
 The Delaware County Odd Fellows were organized there in 1831 and during the 1920s, the tavern became a speakeasy.
 The building was destroyed in 1949 and replaced by a gas station.